If I had to look back, I’d say that there is one clear point marking a “before and after” in my coffee journey.

 Consider a coffee plantation tour

-An excellent option for first-time visitors is to find a coffee farm tour.
+An excellent option for people new to specialty coffee is to find a coffee farm tour.
 At the most famous coffee origins, there should be quite a few different operators to choose from.

 Going with a guide is recommended due to both language and transportation issues.